aneto0/MARTe2/Docs/User/source/core/configuration/objectregistrydatabase.rst

 If the node name starts with a ``$``, besides implementing the same behaviour described before for the ``+``, it will also set the node as a search *domain*.

-This means that when using the :vcisdoxygencl:`ObjectRegistryDatabase` ``Find`` method, the ``:`` symbol will allow to perform searchs related to a given root domain.
+This means that when using the :vcisdoxygencl:`ObjectRegistryDatabase` ``Find`` method, the ``:`` symbol will allow to perform searches related to a given root domain.
 For example:

 .. code-block:: none